railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 -----------

 Workcenters represent units of product, capable of doing material transformation operations.
-You can distinguish three types of workcenter: machines, tools and human resources.
+You can distinguish two types of workcenter: machines and human resources.

 .. note:: Workcenter

     Workcenters are units of manufacture consisting of one or several people and/or machines that can be considered as a unit for the purposes of forecasting capacity and planning.

-Use the menu :menuselection:`Manufacturing --> Configuration --> Workcenters` to define a new workcenter.
+Use the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Work Centers` to define a new workcenter.
 You get a form as shown in the figure :ref:`fig-mrpwkc`.

 .. _fig-mrpwkc: